Kryxan/Proxmox-Bluetooth/README.md

 ---

-##  Features

-- Full access to host Bluetooth via D-Bus and HCI proxy
-- Compatible with Home Assistant Docker or native installs
-- Works with BLE sensors, presence tracking, and pairing
-- No need for privileged containers or USB passthrough
+### Frequently Asked Questions (not really, but let's just say they are...)

+Q: Wouldn't this be easier to just use a VM?
+A: Yes, probably.
+However, on my machine, resources are limited.

+Q: Why not just pass the USB device through Proxmox?
+A: Because it's an LXC container and not a VM.

+Q: How do you handle the USB address changing on reboot or unplugging/replugging the bluetooth adapter?
+A: I don't have to, unlike other setups, that's not a concern.

 ---

 #  Setup Instructions

-While you can just run the installation script to complete the first two steps, though you may need to make adjustments for your setup, so full setup directions are provided.
+You can just run the installation script to complete the first two steps, though you may need to make adjustments for your setup, so full setup directions are provided.

 ```bash
 chmod +x install.sh